Rumanti/ScratchIndoWiki-Skin/README.md

 If you found any mistakes in the translation, or just any other mistakes, fork this repository, fix the mistake, and make a pull request with complete description.
 This will be very helpful in improving and fixing mistakes.

-Thanks to JSO for the original design, wiht contributions from jvvg, blob8108, scmb1, -PRO-, and many others.
+Thanks to JSO for the original design, with contributions from jvvg, blob8108, scmb1, -PRO-, and many others.

 Original Repository: https://github.com/llk/scratchwikiskin